Glutamate (neurotransmitter): Comparative biology and evolution

 Glutamate functions as a neurotransmitter in every type of animal that has a nervous system, including ctenophores (comb jellies), which branched off from other phyla at an early stage in evolution and lack the other neurotransmitters found ubiquitously among animals, including serotonin and acetylcholine.
 Rather, ctenophores have functionally distinct types of ionotropic glutamate receptors, such that activation of these receptors may trigger muscle contraction and other responses.

 Sponges do not have a nervous system, but also make use of glutamate for cell-to-cell signalling.
 Sponges possess metabotropic glutamate receptors, and application of glutamate to a sponge can trigger a whole-body response that sponges use to rid themselves of contaminants.
 The genome of Trichoplax, a primitive organism that also lacks a nervous system, contains numerous metabotropic glutamate receptors, but their function is not yet known.

+Glutamate is the primary excitatory neurotransmitter in the insect neuromuscular junction.
+Glutamate binds to postsynaptic iGluRs, opening ion channels and causing muscle depolarization, and initiating fast contraction.
+Specific iGluR subunits (e.g., GluRIIA, GluRIIB) and auxiliary proteins (Neto) are essential for assembling and anchoring these receptors at the synapse, ensuring proper signal transmission.

 In arthropods and nematodes, glutamate stimulates glutamate-gated chloride channels.
 The β subunits of the receptor respond with very high affinity to glutamate and glycine.
 Targeting these receptors has been the therapeutic goal of anthelmintic therapy using avermectins.
 Avermectins target the alpha subunit of glutamate-gated chloride channels with high affinity.
 These receptors have also been described in arthropods, such as Drosophila melanogaster and Lepeophtheirus salmonis.
 Irreversible activation of these receptors with avermectins results in hyperpolarization at synapses and neuromuscular junctions resulting in flaccid paralysis and death of nematodes and arthropods.